mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 ### 53 Pride and Prejudice

 You shouldn’t jealously defend your code against interlopers; by the same token, you should treat other people’s code with respect.
-The Golden Rule (“Do unto others as you would have them do unto you’’) and a foundation of mutual respect among the developers is critical to make this tip work.
+The Golden Rule ("Do unto others as you would have them do unto you") and a foundation of mutual respect among the developers is critical to make this tip work.
 We want to see pride of ownership.
-“I wrote this, and I stand behind my work.”
+"I wrote this, and I stand behind my work."
 Your signature should come to be recognized as an indicator of quality.
 People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.
 A really professional job.
 Written by a professional.

 ## 10 Postface

-Many nonembedded systems can also do both great good and great harm.
+Many non-embedded systems can also do both great good and great harm.
 Social media can promote peaceful revolution or foment ugly hate.
 Big data can make shopping easier, and it can destroy any vestige of privacy you might think you have.
 Banking systems make loan decisions that change people’s lives.
 And just about any system can be used to snoop on its users.
-We’ve seen hints of the possibilities of a utopian future, and examples of unintended consequences leading to nightmare dystopias.
+We’ve seen hints of the possibilities of a utopian future, and examples of unintended consequences leading to nightmare dystopia.
 The difference between the two outcomes might be more subtle than you think.
 And it’s all in your hands.

 We have a duty to ask ourselves two questions about every piece of code we deliver:

 1. Have I protected the user?
 2. Would I use this myself?